Average double storey extension costs in 2026

 Planning permission and building regulations for a double storey extension

-When planning a double storey extension in the UK, it's essential to understand the planning permission requirements, permitted development rights, and building regulations that apply.
+When planning a double storey extension it's essential to understand the planning permission requirements, permitted development rights, and building regulations that apply.

 Do you need planning permission for a double storey extension?